Creatine is one of the extensively researched and most-loved sports performance enhancers on the market, and for a good reason!

 However, it must be noted that dosage requirements may vary based on the individual’s needs due to potential digestive complaints.

-The second phase lasts 4-8 weeks and ensures creatine stores remain full, with 3-5g usually being sufficient for most people.
+The second phase lasts 4-8 weeks and ensures creatine stores remain full, with 3-5g usually sufficient for most people.

 Dependent on muscle mass, dosage may need to be adjusted.